Somewhere in a boardroom last quarter, a CFO asked the classic question: "Are we investing enough in AI skills?"

 In practice, that translates into:

-All anchored in four pillars: ethics, trust, cultural inclusion & measurable impact.
+All anchored in four pillars: ethics, trust, cultural inclusion, and measurable impact.

 If you want to turn this from "interesting" into "operational", take these straight into your next leadership meeting: